GIScience/openelevationservice/README.rst

     sudo docker exec  -it bash -c "source /oes_venv/bin/activate; export OES_LOGLEVEL=DEBUG; flask importdata"

-The import command will download whatever ``.tif`` files it finds in ```./tiles```.
+The import command will import whatever ``.tif`` files it finds in ``./tiles``.
 Now, it's time to grab a coffee, this might take a while.
-Expect 4-5 hours for a remote database connection with HDD's and the global dataset.
+Expect a few hours for a remote database connection with HDD's and the global dataset.

-After it's all finished, the service will listen on port ``5020`` of you host machine, unless specified differently in ``docker-compose.yml``
+After it's all finished, the service will listen on port ``5020`` of your host machine, unless specified differently in ``docker-compose.yml``

 .. _`Kartoza's docker`: https://github.com/kartoza/docker-postgis